MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteScriptPackage.md

 ## PARAMETERS

 ### -ContentPath
-The path to a zip archive file containing the content of the new site script package.
+The absolute path to a zip archive file containing the content of the new site script package.

 ```yaml
 Type: String